JL1172/AUAFL/README.md

 - Process prioritization (renice-style control)

 ## Installation
-Will be packing this for ubuntu installation.
+Will be packinging this for ubuntu installation.